espocrm/documentation/docs/development/orm.md

 $account = $entityManager->getRepository('Account')->get();
 ```

-Note: It creates a new instance but doesn't store it DB.
+Note: It creates a new instance but doesn't store it in DB.
 The entity doesn't have ID yet.

 ### Fetch existing